Appalachian Community Technical Assistance and Training Program

 - Emerging Contaminants of Concern – from Source to Discharge (coming soon).

-Additionally, KWRRI customizes modules for a specific utility to provide one-on-one utility focused assistance.
+Additionally, KWRI customizes modules for a specific utility to provide one-on-one utility focused assistance.
 Potential activities could involve, but are not limited to, helping the utility develop and calibrate a computer model of their water system or assistance in conducting a water audit using the AWWA M36 protocol and software.

-Certified operators may receive up to 6 hours of continuing education credits for KWRRI training as approved by the Kentucky Board of Certification of Wastewater System Operators and the Kentucky Board of Certification of Drinking Water Treatment and Distribution System Operators.
+Certified operators may receive up to 6 hours of continuing education credits for KWRI training as approved by the Kentucky Board of Certification of Wastewater System Operators and the Kentucky Board of Certification of Drinking Water Treatment and Distribution System Operators.
 The Kentucky Public Service Commission has historically approved the training workshops and modules for water commissioners to receive continuing education credit.

 Where We Work